Timer/jocse-paper/paper.md

 TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout.

 ## MPI
+MPI (or **M**essage **P**assing **I**nterface) is a standard which defines network-routed (a)synchronous message passing @mpispec.
+Execution of an MPI-enabled program is orchestrated by an executor which forwards appropriate arguments to each node or process in order to inter-network said processes.
+A library is used to augment the program arguments and create the network, providing a clean API for determining rank/role, and sharing memory between nodes.
+Fault tolerance and concurrency are implemented by the user on a per-case basis, as message sending and receiving is either blocking or asynchronous @mpispec.
+MPI is most beneficial when parallelizing code across multiple machines.
+It should be avoided for spanning computation across multiple cores because it introduces networking overhead.
+This overhead is not present within solutions such as OpenMP.

 ## CUDA